-is a clear and easily written introduction to microformats and semantic HTML for beginners and a solid reference work for advanced microformat users.
+“Microformats: Empowering Your Markup for Web 2.0” is a clear and easily written introduction to microformats and semantic HTML for beginners and solid reference work for advanced microformat users, written by John Allsopp.

-As I played with microformats before and am familiar with the semantic web idea not all concepts in the book were as useful as others but I would still recommend the book to more experienced web developers.
-Normally I’m not an IT book minded guy, these things tend to get hopelessly out of date before you find the time to read it and especially with microformats, a quite new concept to the web with lots of draft specifications, the book seems a dangerous field when you want to write something that lasts.
+The very first book on microformats and I finally got my copy!
+I played with microformats before and have a bit of familiarity with the semantic web idea so not all concepts in the book were as useful to me but I would still recommend the book to more experienced web developers.
+Normally I’m not an IT book minded person; these things tend to get hopelessly out of date before you find the time to read them.
+Especially with microformats, a newer concept to the web with lots of draft specifications, the book seems a dangerous field when you want to write something that lasts.

-Not only very clear for both technical and non-technical readers but John’s ‘microformats and paving the cowpaths’ comparison is definitely the most beautiful microformats definition I heard.
+An informative read for technical and non-technical readers alike, John’s “microformats and paving the cow paths” comparison is the most beautiful microformats definition I’ve seen.

-I would rate it 4 out of 5 stars.
+I would rate itout of 5 stars.
 I need a complete hReview post for this one, don’t I?

 - John Allsopp